MicrosoftDocs/m365copilot-docs/docs/manage.md

 Upon submission to the organizational catalog, admins manage approval and deployment for [Copilot Studio extensions in Microsoft admin center](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps?context=microsoft-365-copilot/extensibility/context#publish-extensions-for-copilot).

-Copilot extensions published for personal use or sharing can be managed by the extension creator in Copilot Studio.
+Copilot extensions published for personal use or sharing can be managed by the extension creator in Copilot Studio from the [Availability Options](/microsoft-copilot-studio/microsoft-copilot-extend-copilot-extensions?context=/microsoft-365-copilot/extensibility/context#availablity-options) page.

 ## See also